SAMD9 Deficiency – Definition

 Enteropathy

-Enteropathy is manifested by chronic diarrhea and colonic dilatation in the context of a SAMD9 mutation.
+Enteropathy is manifested by chronic diarrhea and colonic dilatation in the context of a pathogenic variant in SAMD9.
 Gastroesophageal reflux may also be present.

 Furthermore, an open ductus arteriosus, a hypoplastic or absent thymus, recurrent urinary tract infections and skeletal anomalies (congenital scoliosis, radial club hand, overlapping fingers, club feet, congenital flat feet) have been described.